 Is said to be semi-illiterate, receiving no formal education beyond third grade.

-Is known for using intricate tunnel systems for both evading authorities and moving the massive quantities of drugs that made the Sinaloa Cartel so powerful.
+Is known for using intricate tunnel systems for both evading authorities and moving massive quantities of drugs.

 Guzmán is perceived by some as a hero, with many narcocorridos, “drug ballads,” that glorify kingpins, written in his honor.

-Guzmán faces charges in 10 legal cases in Mexico, as well as federal charges in Arizona, California, Texas, Illinois, New York, Florida and New Hampshire.
+There have been charges brought against Guzmán in Mexico, as well as federal charges in Arizona, California, Texas, Illinois, New York, Florida and New Hampshire.
+He was convicted on 10 counts related to federal drug offenses in February 2019 after a trial in Brooklyn, New York.

 1960s - Begins planting marijuana with his cousins.

-1970s - Begins running drugs to major Mexican cities and the US border and working with major drug traffickers such as Miguel Angel Felix Gallardo, leader of the Guadalajara.
+1970s - Begins running drugs to major Mexican cities and the US border and working with major drug traffickers such as Miguel Angel Felix Gallardo, leader of the Guadalajara Cartel.

 1980s - Member of the Guadalajara Cartel.
-After the arrest of Miguel Ángel Felix Gallardo, the cartel splits into factions.
+After the arrest of Felix Gallardo, the cartel splits into factions.
 Guzmán becomes leader of the Sinaloa Cartel Pacific coast faction.

 November 1992 - Six people are gunned down at a discotheque in Puerto Vallarta by gunmen working for Guzmán, whose targets are traffickers in the Tijuana Cartel.